Optimal structure learning and conditional independence testing: Preliminaries

 \subsection{Measuring dependence in general models}

 Since we assume the underlying DAG belongs to the class of poly-forests, the usual faithfulness assumption can be relaxed to tree-faithfulness \citep{wang2024optimal} for successful recovery.
 To derive uniform, finite-sample bounds, we also need conditions on the minimum signal strength, as is standard in model selection and testing literature.
 We first define a general notion of dependence measure that will be used to quantify the signal strength. \begin{definition}[Dependence measure] Let $(X,Y,Z)\sim p$ be a triplet of random variables subject to some distribution $p$.
-A \emph{(conditional) dependence measure} $\dpdm(X;Y\given Z)$ is a functional of $p$ such that (1) $\dpdm(X,Y\given Z)\ge 0$; and (2) $\dpdm(X;Y\given Z)=0$ if and only if $X\indep Y\given Z$ under $p$. \end{definition} If $Z=\emptyset$, we simplify the notation by writing the \emph{marginal dependence} as $\dpdm(X;Y)=\dpdm(X;Y\given \emptyset)$.
-This general measure of dependence is used to simplify our main theorem statement; in our examples (Sections~\ref{sec:param}-\ref{sec:nonparam}), we specify the dependence measure as the usual correlation coefficient for Gaussian distributions, total variation with the product of marginals for Bernoulli distributions, and total variation distance to the nearest independent instance for nonparametric continuous distributions.
-Using this dependence measure, we can now define strong tree-faithfulness in a generic form. \begin{definition}[$c$-strong tree-faithfulness] A distribution $p$ is $c$-strong tree-faithful to a poly-forest $G$ with respect to the dependence measure $\dpdm$ if \begin{enumerate} \item For any two nodes connected $j-k$, we have $\dpdm(X_k; X_j\given X_\ell)\ge c$ for $\ell \in V\cup \{\emptyset\}\setminus \{k,j\}$; \item For any $v$-structure $k\rightarrow \ell\leftarrow j$, we have $\dpdm(X_k; X_j\given X_\ell)\ge c$. \end{enumerate} \end{definition}
+A \emph{(conditional) dependence measure} $\dpdm(X;Y\given Z)$ is a functional of $p$ such that (1) $\dpdm(X;Y\given Z)\ge 0$; and (2) $\dpdm(X;Y\given Z)=0$ if and only if $X\indep Y\given Z$ under $p$. \end{definition} If $Z=\emptyset$, we simplify the notation by writing the \emph{marginal dependence} as $\dpdm(X;Y)=\dpdm(X;Y\given \emptyset)$.
+This general measure of dependence is used to simplify our main theorem statement; in our examples (Sections~\ref{sec:param}-\ref{sec:nonparam}), we specify the dependence measure as the usual correlation coefficient for Gaussian distributions, total variation with the product of marginals for Bernoulli distributions, and total variation distance to the nearest independent instance for nonparametric continuous distributions \citep{canonne2018testing,neykov2021minimax,wang2024optimal}.
+In more general settings (e.g. user-defined models), the dependence measure can be chosen based on modeling preference, as long as there exist consistent or efficient CI tests achieving provable error guarantees, it can be embedded into our framework.
+Using this dependence measure, we can now define strong tree-faithfulness in a generic form. \begin{definition}[$c$-strong tree-faithfulness] A distribution $p$ is $c$-strong tree-faithful to a poly-forest $G$ with respect to the dependence measure $\dpdm$ if \begin{enumerate} \item For any two nodes connected $j-k$, we have $\dpdm(X_k; X_j\given X_\ell)\ge c$ for $\ell \in V\cup \{\emptyset\}\setminus \{k,j\}$; \item For any $v$-structure $k\rightarrow \ell\leftarrow j$, we have $\dpdm(X_k; X_j\given X_\ell)\ge c$. \end{enumerate} \end{definition} Tree-faithfulness is a relaxed version of the general faithfulness assumption, which requires the CI relationships in data distribution to reflect the existence of edges in graph \citep{koller2009probabilistic,wang2024optimal}.